How to rebuild credit

 8. Never miss or default on your credit repayments

 This should go without saying.
-Missing or defaulting credit repayments is the most common cause of a bad credit score.
+Missing or defaulting on credit repayments is the most common cause of a bad credit score.
 As a result, you must pay all your debts in time going forward if you wish to rebuild your credit score consistently in the future.
 You can build your score faster by paying more than required every month.

 9. Challenge unfair defaults